-The proposed workplan outlines two-dozen project goals for the fiscal year that responsively addresses San Diego LAFCO's expanding regulatory and planning responsibilities.
-Processing boundary change proposals will continue to be a priority with several notable projects already on file with LAFCO and likely to extend into 2019-2020 along with several expected new filings; the latter highlighted by reorganizations involving the Cities of Escondido (Safari Highlands), Vista (Rancho Lomas Verdes), and Chula Vista (Otay Landfill).
-The workplan also incorporates the second year of the current study schedule with an emphasis on the North County region paired with a review of CSA No. 135 that is expected to assess reorganization options in conjunction with the recent County Charter amendment.
-Other notable high priority projects include conducting a policy review on outside service extensions to help ensure implementation consistency with Commission preferences as well as re-establishing the Cities Advisory Committee.

-The proposed operating budget supports the workplan and provides for a moderate overall increase in operating expenses from \$1,906,694 to \$1,913,300; a difference of \$6,607 or 0.3%.
+The final workplan and budget prepared by the Executive Officer are substantially identical to the draft versions presented and adopted by San Diego LAFCO at its February meeting.
+The final workplan informs the budget and outlines 25 project goals for the fiscal year that responsively addresses San Diego LAFCO's expanding regulatory and planning responsibilities.
+This includes incorporating the second year of the current study schedule with an emphasis on the North County region paired with a review of CSA No. 135 that is expected to assess reorganization options in conjunction with the recent County Charter amendment.
+The final operating budget supports the workplan and provides for a moderate overall increase in operating expenses from \$1,906,694 to \$1,916,300; a difference of \$9,607 or 0.5%.
 The increase is largely tied to adjustments in salaries and benefits and attributed to continuing to implement the decision ahead of the current fiscal year to restore historical staffing levels and insource projects that would otherwise be directed to consultants.
-(Additional monies in salaries are also budgeted to expand per diem coverage to include meetings of CALAFCO and the Southern Region of LAFCOs.2) The related savings in consultant costs - notably - is helping to absorb the added expenses in salaries and benefits as well as provide additional resources to invest in more staff training and development with additional details footnoted.3
+Additional monies in salaries are also budgeted to expand per diem coverage to include meetings of CALAFCO and the Southern Region of LAFCOs.
+The related savings in consultant costs - markedly - is helping to absorb the added expenses in salaries and benefits as well as provide additional resources to invest in more staff development with additional details footnoted.
+Reducing the use of reserves as offsetting revenues by one-third over the current fiscal year also serves to balance the Commission's interest to continue to square operating costs with agency contributions while providing credits when excess unassigned monies are available.